stephenkjohnston/stephen.codes/src/content/articles/introduction-to-cobol.md

 * INPUT-OUTPUT SECTION - Defines files and I/O devices, controlling how data is read from or written to these resources.

 #### DATA DIVISION
 This is where your COBOL program defines and stores all the data it will use.
-It’s like the program’s "storage room" for variables, records, and files.
+It's like the program's "storage room" for variables, records, and files.

 The DATA DIVISION is divided into the following sections: